The Most Common STIs and How They Spread

 - Use a condom when having vaginal, anal or oral sex, but know that condoms aren’t 100% effective at preventing any STI.

 If you have STI symptoms, such as pain when urinating, unusual discharge, or genital blisters or sores, you may wonder whether to visit the ER or a walk-in or urgent care center.
-River’s Edge Express Clinic can perform tests for most common STIs.
-River’s Edge Express Clinic can also offer medications to treat or manage many STIs.
+River’s Edge Hospital’s Urgent Care Department can perform tests for most common STIs and offer medications to treat or manage many STIs.

-Learn how River’s Edge Express Clinic delivers high-quality care when you need it most so you can get on with life.
+Learn how River’s Edge Hospital’s Urgent Care Department delivers high-quality care when you need it most so you can get on with life.